SSD Savoia 1908 FC: From foundation to the post-war years

-From the thirties, in the first five years of which it was called Fascio Sportivo Savoia, the club played steadily in Serie C until after the war, excluding the two years 1936–1938, becoming first Football Association Torre Annunziata and then Spolettificio Torre Annunziata, in fact a team military consisting mainly of footballers who were stationed in the city barracks, which regained the Serie C dominating the league with fourteen wins and a draw in sixteen matches.
-With the purchase of Enrico Colombari, who ended his career as a footballer in Torre Annunziata and started as a coach, the club ranked second in 1938-1939 behind the MATER of Fulvio Bernardini; then, with Osvaldo Sacchi as a trainer, he obtained in 1939 the best result ever in the Italian Cup, in which he reached the final sixteenths; subsequently, with Ruggero Zanolla, he arrived fifth in 1940–41 and third in 1942–43.
+From the 1930s – during the first half of which the club was known as Fascio Sportivo Savoia – the team competed regularly in Serie C until the post-war period, except for the two-year spell of 1936–38 when it was renamed first Associazione Calcio Torre Annunziata and then Spolettificio Torre Annunziata.
+Effectively a military side composed mainly of players undertaking national service at the local barracks, it dominated its league, winning fourteen matches and drawing one in sixteen games to regain Serie C. The signing of Enrico Colombari, who ended his playing career in Torre Annunziata and started his coaching career there, helped the team earn second place in 1938–39 behind Fulvio Bernardini’s MATER; then, under coach Osvaldo Sacchi, the club achieved its best-ever Coppa Italia result, reaching the round of 32 in 1939; later, with Ruggero Zanolla, it finished fifth in 1940–41 and third in 1942–43.

-In 1944, for political reasons, the club had to renounce both the emblem of the Savoy, the symbol of the club, and its name, changed first to Ilva Torrese and then to Unione Sportiva Torrese.
-During the last years of the Second World War it participated in the 1944 Liberation Cup and the 1945 Campano Mixed Championship, coming second and ninth respectively.
-At the resumption of the championships the Torrese was classified fourth in 1945–46, which thanks to the renunciations of Benevento and Gladiator, earned it the first promotion in Serie B of its history.
-Under the presidency of Carotenuto, the technical guidance of Dario Compiani and with the goals of the attacking trio Eugenio Calleri, Renato Ghezzi and Secondo Rossi, the team was classified sixth in 1946–47, which is today the highest point reached by the club from the establishment of the single round.
-With the reduction of the federal cadres, the 12th place of 1948 saw its return to Serie C. From that year the club began a slow decline in which there were 4 demotions compared to a single promotion in 1955, the year that also saw the closure of the Campo Formisano that had hosted the whites for about a quarter of a century.
+In 1944, for political reasons, the club abandoned both the Savoy coat of arms and the name Savoia, becoming first Ilva Torrese and then Unione Sportiva Torrese.
+During the final years of World War II it participated in the 1944 Coppa della Liberazione and the 1945 Campionato Campano, finishing second and ninth respectively.
+When league football resumed, Torrese placed fourth in 1945–46 and, thanks to the withdrawals of Benevento and Gladiator, earned its first-ever promotion to Serie B. Under president Carotenuto, coach Dario Compiani and the attacking trio of Calleri, Ghezzi and Rossi, the team finished sixth in 1946–47, still the highest position achieved by the white-shielded club since the introduction of the round-robin tournament.
+With the reduction of the leagues, twelfth place in 1948 meant relegation to Serie C. From that year the club began to weaken, entering a slow decline that saw four relegations against just one promotion, culminating in bankruptcy in 1955, the same year the Campo Formisano – home to the whites for roughly a quarter of a century – was closed.